KeigoAlexTanaka/rails-intro-lecture/README.md

 1. Once you learn the Rails way, you no longer have to think about how to organize your application code.
 This frees up all of your decision making time and energy to work on actual feature development.
 2. Rails has been around for a **long** time.
 The "Rails way" is the result of over a decade of careful consideration and refactoring by thousands of people.
 The result is an extremely cohesive framework which prioritizes efficiency and developer happiness.
 Once you get the hang of it, you'll begin to appreciate how elegent Rails actually is.

-### The Rails way is the right way!
+### The Rails Way is the Right Way

 Don't try to go against the grain in Rails.
 Follow the conventions, and things will just work.
 Go against them, and you will hate your life.

+### Is That a Metaphor? -- Rails Restaurant

+The client is a customer eating in the restaurant, rails is the kitchen, the request is the food ordered, the router is the waiter, the controller is a chef, the model is a recipe, the database is the giant walk-in refrigerator with ingredients, the view is plating the dish to look pretty, the response with a file is a waiter finally serving the dish to the customer.

 ## Your new Bible

-One of the amazing things about Rails (of which there are many) is that the community is **SUPERB** when it comes to documentation.
+One of the amazing things about Rails is that the community is **SUPERB** when it comes to documentation.

 The [Ruby on Rails Guides](http://guides.rubyonrails.org/) is the defacto resource for all those getting into Rails, as well as seasoned pros.
 It is extensive, comprehensive, and easy to read.
 I highly recommend you read it all the way through, and continue to consult with it as you progress along your Rails journey.